See my guide on how to use an Instant Pot.

 4. Check for insect holes.
 If you see tiny brown holes in the husk, it is a sign that there might be worms or other bugs in the corn.

 5. Feel for plump kernels.
-You should be able to feel firm, plump kernels through the husk.
+You should be able to feel firm, plump corn kernels through the husk.
 If you feel soft spots or empty spots where kernels are missing, don’t choose that ear of corn.

 You don’t need to peek!
 It’s common practice to peel back the husks at the top of corn to check the tip of the corn cob.
 Opening up the husk in this way shortens the shelf life of your corn.
 You can choose delicious sweet corn by following the steps above, no peeking required.